pyviz/pyviz.org/doc/scivis/index.md

 # SciVis Libraries

-Most of the libraries listed at PyViz.org fall into the "InfoVis" (Information Visualization) category of tools, visualizing arbitrary and potentially abstract types of information, typically in 2D or 2D+time plots with axes and numerical scales.
-Tools in the separate "SciVis" (Scientific Visualization) category focus on visualizing physically situated data in 3D and 3D+time, often without spatial axes and instead providing an immersive visual experience of real-world physical datasets (see [Weiskopf et al](https://pdfs.semanticscholar.org/86aa/dffeae1912a404ee66223774d6a45eefb438.pdf) for a comparison).
+Most of the libraries listed at PyViz.org fall into the [InfoVis](http://ieeevis.org/year/2019/info/call-participation/infovis-paper-types) (Information Visualization) category of tools, visualizing arbitrary and potentially abstract types of information, typically in 2D or 2D+time plots with axes and numerical scales.
+Tools in the separate [SciVis](http://ieeevis.org/year/2019/info/call-participation/scivis-paper-types) (Scientific Visualization) category focus on visualizing physically situated gridded data in 3D and 3D+time, often without spatial axes and instead providing an immersive visual experience of real-world physical datasets (see [Weiskopf et al](https://pdfs.semanticscholar.org/86aa/dffeae1912a404ee66223774d6a45eefb438.pdf) for a comparison).
+Many of the SciVis tools build on the 1992 OpenGL graphics standard, and are thus desktop-GUI applications rather than browser-based web applications.

-The SciVis tools primarily build on the 1992 OpenGL graphics standard, delivering graphics-intensive visualizations of physical processes for regular or irregularly gridded data.
-These libraries predate HTML5’s support for rich web applications, generally focusing on high-performance desktop-GUI applications in engineering or scientific contexts.
+SciVis libraries supporting Python:

 - The Visualization Toolkit - [VTK](https://vtk.org) (from [Kitware](https://www.kitware.com/)) supports manipulating and displaying scientific data by enabling 3D rendering, widgets for 3D interaction, and 2D plotting capability.